 Many Americans toasted the end of 2020 and woke up in 2021 realizing that while the end is in sight, we still have a long way to go to conquer the pandemic and right the economy.
+Now, 2022 is underway and many Americans are still conquering the highs and lows of their finances in a global pandemic.
 You may be one of the millions of Americans who lost their jobs, closed a business, faced unexpected expenses or experienced some other major loss due to COVID-19.
 The first thing to know is this: You are not alone.

 Even more comforting, you still have the power to achieve financial freedom despite the setbacks of last year.
 With a little effort, you can shore up your budget, reduce your expenses and manage your financial recovery.
 The following short list of actions you can take right now will help you improve your financial health this year.

 One of the easiest steps to take costs nothing but time and could save you a lot of money in the long run: Take advice from people who know what they’re talking about.
 Personal finance podcasts like “Afford Anything,” “Women & Money,” “Brown Ambition” and “Future Rich” put some of the world’s foremost experts on the subject within your reach — and it costs nothing to listen.
 Likewise for YouTube channels like “Wealth Hacker” and “BeatTheBush” — and those are just a few.

 Do some research, ask your Facebook friends what they like and subscribe to a few shows.
 Make your time pay by spending it listening to experts who specialize in solving the exact kinds of problems you’re experiencing.

 Budgeting Guide: How To Create a Budget You Can Live With